Derivation of Coulomb's law based on a mechanical model of electromagnetic field and a spherical source and sink model of electric charges: Forces acting on spherical sources and spherical sinks in ideal fluids

-Using Eq.(\ref{velocity potential on the surface S1 3-1}) and Ostrogradsky--Gauss theorem, Eq.(\ref{integral i1 3-1}) becomes
+Using Eq.\ (\ref{velocity potential on the surface S1 3-1}) and Ostrogradsky--Gauss theorem, Eq.\ (\ref{integral i1 3-1}) becomes

-We speculate that the radius $a$ of the spherical source may be so small that the velocity $\mbox{\upshape\bfseries{u}}_0$ at any point of the spherical surface may be treated as a constant.
-Thus, Eq.(\ref{integral i1 3-2}) becomes
+We speculate that the radius $a$ of the spherical source may be so small that the velocity $\mathbf{v}_0$ at any point of the spherical surface of the spherical source may be treated as a constant.
+Thus, Eq.\ (\ref{integral i1 3-2}) becomes